Job Opportunity

 Primary Responsibilities

-1. Oversee the scheduling and running of GCP workshops and events, including Seeds to Starts, Dig-in Leader Training, and Dig-ins.
+2. Oversee the scheduling and running of GCP workshops and events, including Seeds to Starts, Dig-in Leader Training, and Dig-ins.
+This includes setting the dates for the season events and reviewing with the board and Green Dome Project for possible conflicts.

-2. Set up and update GCP on-line services for events including posting workshop dates on our website, setting up our volunteer registration system, and emailing/ calling volunteers.
+3. Set up and update GCP on-line services for events including, setting up our volunteer registration system, and emailing/ calling volunteers.
+Monitor questions from potential volunteers through emails or our volunteer registration system, GivePulse.

-3. Maintain relationships with our garden recipients, including followup calls to ensure recipients have what they need to succeed in growing their own food.
+5. Follow up with garden recipients to ensure they have what they need to succeed in growing their own food.
 This may require personal visits, emails, texting, and phone calls.

-5. Purchase and pick up – or arrange for delivery of – materials needed for Dig-ins and workshops, including garden soil, compost, tools, vegetable seeds, and any additional transplants needed.
+8. Purchase and pick up – or arrange for delivery of – materials needed for Dig-ins and workshops, including garden soil, compost, tools, vegetable seeds, any additional transplants needed and materials for raised beds (fence pickets, screws, …).

-6. Maintain contact/relationship with frequent volunteers, which includes sending regular email communications to request volunteer help.
+9. Stay in contact with frequent volunteers, which includes sending regular email communications to request volunteer help for between season events.

-11. Be available on weekends, especially during spring and fall Dig-in seasons, to coordinate and lead volunteer activities.
-Weekend Dig-ins are usually from 8 a.m. to noon.
+14. Be available on weekends, especially during spring and fall Dig-in seasons, to coordinate and lead volunteer activities.
+Weekend Dig-in’s are usually from 8 a.m. to noon.

-12. Produce a once-monthly report on activities, including garden installations, website updates and fundraising efforts, and provide a copy to board members before each monthly board meeting.
+15. Produce a once-monthly report on activities, including garden installations,, and provide a copy to board members before each monthly board meeting.

 Other Responsibilities: